jheffat/-FiXOR/README.md

-# FiXOR
+# PfXOR

 ![Screenshot (5)](https://user-images.githubusercontent.com/18588201/208356258-1c7a7002-d7d1-45df-b8ad-96419743b9b6.png)

 >It is a script written in Python that encrypts any type of file.
-It comes integrated with one of the classic methods using XOR and the most recent addition AES-128, which is more secure and recommended.
+It comes integrated with the classic method XOR and the most recent added AES-128, which is more secure and recommended.
 This method was added in the recent version 3.00.
-Name FiXOR has been replaced by PyXOR to give reference to the Python language where it was originally written.
-You can use it as an executable([http://icodexys.com](http://icodexys.com/)) or as script([requirements.txt](https://github.com/icodexys/FiXOR-project/files/6921962/requirements.txt)).
+Name FiXOR has been replaced by PfXOR to give reference to the Python language where it was originally written.
+Executable Download([http://icodexys.com](http://icodexys.com/)) or as script([requirements.txt](https://github.com/icodexys/FiXOR-project/files/6921962/requirements.txt)).

-As soon as the file is encrypted, metadata is stored inside the file.
+Whe the file is encrypted, metadata is stored inside the file.
 The metadata contains original information such as the size, name, date, password(hashed by BCrypt) etc...
 Its execution must be with the parameters detailed below:

 ## ------USAGE: